CaRRoTRaBiD/webpage/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of Zurich Department of Banking and Finance, Swiss Finance</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='#'>University of Zurich Department of Banking and Finance, Swiss Finance Institute</a>

 profile:
   align: right